-Question 37: This question asks if the parent believes the child can name five colleges, which involves the WICOR standards of Reading to Learn, Inquiry, and interest in the future and preparedness.
+Question 37: This question asks if the parent believes the child can name five colleges, which involves the WICOR standards of Reading to Learn, Inquiry, as well as interest in the future and preparedness.

-Question 38: This question asks if the parent believes that the child has expressed a career goal, which reflects, similarly to question 37, WICOR standards of Reading to Learn and Inquiry and future concern and preparedness.
+Question 38: This question asks if the parent believes that the child has expressed a career goal, which reflects similarly as question 37 regarding WICOR standards of Reading to Learn and Inquiry and future concern and preparedness.